hareom284/Twitter_bot/README.md

+# How to run this app

-# To create twitter using twit and node.js
+# To create twitter bot your own way

 ## First You need a twitter developer account